 Greetings in Christ!!!
-This week as we conclude John 11 we will look at some of the implications of Jesus’ miracle that we have not yet considered.
+This week as we conclude John 11 we will look at some of the implications of Jesus’ miracle of raising Lazarus from the dead that we have not yet considered.
 When we last left off, Jesus wept for his friends and the loss they suffered.
 As we pick back up, we can see this did not go unnoticed by the people who were present.

 Father, give us understanding as we read thy word, in Jesus’ name.
 Amen.

 36 Then said the Jews, Behold how he loved him!

 37 And some of them said, Could not this man, which opened the eyes of the blind, have caused that even this man should not have died?

 38 Jesus therefore again groaning in himself cometh to the grave.
 It was a cave, and a stone lay upon it.